US Army soldier charged in plot to ambush his unit overseas

-She said he plotted to let members of an extremist group descend on his unit by providing details about its location an security arrangements.
+Strauss said he plotted to let members of an extremist group descend on his unit by providing details about its location and security arrangements.

 “Melzer was motivated by racism and hatred as he attempted to carry out this ultimate act of betrayal,” Strauss said.